 Meet Basic Screening and Background Requirements

 A landlord may implement strict screening standards for prospective tenants.
-Just as any adult, a 17-year-old must have:
+Just as any adult, a 17-year-old must have sufficient credit, income, no less than three times the rent amount, acceptable rental history with no prior evictions and an acceptable criminal background check.

 A 17-year-old living on her own for the first time may have no credit, which is not the same as bad credit.
 Nevertheless, a limited credit history and rental history pose a higher risk for a landlord, since the tenant has no track record of meeting financial obligations.